The Plot to Hack America

-The Plot to Hack America: How Putin's Cyberspies and WikiLeaks Tried to Steal the 2016 Election is a non-fiction book by Malcolm Nance about what the author describes as Russian interference in the 2016 United States elections.
+The Plot to Hack America: How Putin's Cyberspies and WikiLeaks Tried to Steal the 2016 Election is a non-fiction book by Malcolm Nance about the Russian interference in the 2016 United States elections.
 It was published in paperback, audiobook, and e-book formats in 2016 by Skyhorse Publishing.
 A second edition was also published the same year, and a third edition in 2017.
 Nance researched Russian intelligence, working as a Russian interpreter and studying KGB history.

 Nance described the black propaganda warfare known as active measures by RT (Russia Today) and Sputnik News.
-He recounts Vladimir Putin's KGB rise, and details Trump campaign ties to Russia.
+He recounts Vladimir Putin's KGB rise, and details the myriad links between Trump associates and Russian officials.
 Nance concludes that Putin managed the cyberattack by hacker groups Cozy Bear and Fancy Bear.

 The Wall Street Journal placed the book in its list of "Best-Selling Books" for the week of February 19, 2017, at seventh place in the category "Nonfiction E-Books".
 New York Journal of Books called it "an essential primer for anyone wanting to be fully informed about the unprecedented events surrounding the 2016 U.S. presidential election."
 Napa Valley Register described Nance's work as "the best book on the subject".
 The Huffington Post remarked Putin had played a Game of Thrones with the election.
 Newsweek wrote that the problem with disinformation tactics is that by the time they are debunked, the public has already consumed the falsehoods.